Androniki Michalopoulou: Csíkszereda

 In February 2024, Niki joined Csíkszereda.
 She scored 5 goals in 16 matches as they finished 3rd in the Liga I play-offs and reached the final of the Cupa României, in which they lost in extra time to Olimpia Cluj.

 Pogoń Szczecin

 On 29 July 2024, she returned to Poland to play for defending champions Pogoń Szczecin.
 She made 16 appearances, including her Champions League debut when she came off the bench for Weronika Szymaszek in an 1–0 loss against Servette.
 Pogoń finished 2nd in the league and reached the cup final where they lost on penalties to Czarni Sosnowiec.

 Puskás Akadémia

 On 2 August 2025, she transferred to Hungarian club Puskás Akadémia.
+She made 22 appearances and scored three goals in her first season, as the club reached the championship final but lost over two legs to Ferencváros.